|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 "Is it normal to experience headaches from Ritalin and other ADHD psychostimulants?
 How can they be prevented?"

-Headache is a possible side effect when taking stimulants.
+Headaches are a possible side effect when taking stimulants like Ritalin.
 It usually starts early in the use of the ADHD medication and occurs daily while on the medication.